Tutorial: Define a Custom Phase Space Point

 This model can later be extended to incorporate complex QED interactions, but for now, we use it as a placeholder.

-The last part we need to implement, is a phase space definition, which describes the coordinate structure of the phase space:
+The last part we need to implement is a phase space layout which describes the coordinate structure of the phase space:

-This phase space definition can be extended later to include coordinate systems and frames of reference, but for now, this is also a placeholder.
+This phase space layout can be extended later, but for now this is also a placeholder.

 Step 4: Define an Example Phase Space Point